- Is the COVID-19 vaccine required?

 - What is an Emergency Use Authorization (EUA)?

 An EUA allows the FDA to make a product available during a declared state of emergency before it has a full license.
-Any EUA granted by the FDA is further vetted by the Scientific Safety Review Workgroup, as part of the Western States Pact.
+The purpose of emergency use authorization is to ensure that people can get lifesaving vaccines prior to a longer-term analysis of data.
+EUA still requires a very thorough review of clinical data—just over a shorter period of time.
+Any EUA granted by the FDA is further vetted by the Centers for Disease Control and Prevention's Advisory Committee on Immunization Practices.

 - What is the Western States Pact?